33 Different Types of Wasps in Alabama

 Their long ovipositors can also cause a slight pinch when touched.
 If found in the home, they should be left alone and preferably removed by a professional pest control service.

-They are important in keeping beetle populations under control in Alabama and should be left alone to do their job.
+They are important in controlling beetle populations in Alabama and should be left alone to do their job.

 22. Paper Wasp